 Venue: Room 3, Civic Centre, Silver Street, Enfield, EN1 3XA.
 View directions

 The Chair welcomed everyone to the meeting.
-There were no apologies for absence.
+Apologies for absence were received from Councillor Ergin Erbil.

-Any member who wishes to appoint a substitute for this meeting must notify the Monitoring Officer in writing, before the beginning of the meeting, of the intended substitution.
+Any members who wishes to appoint a substitute for this meeting must notify the Monitoring Officer in writing, before the beginning of the meeting, of the intended substitution.

 Any notifications received will be reported at the meeting.

 Councillor Claire Stewart substituted for Councillor Ergin Erbil who had been unable to attend the meeting due to illness.

 Members are asked to declare any disclosable pecuniary, other pecuniary or non-pecuniary interests relating to items on the agenda.